giampaolo/psutil/docs/index.rst

     Here's a list of methods which can take advantage of the speedup depending on what platform you're on.
-    In the table below horizontal emtpy rows indicate what process methods can be efficiently grouped together internally.
+    In the table below horizontal emtpy rows delimitate what process methods can be efficiently grouped together internally.
-    The last column (speedup) shows an approximation of the speedup you can get if you collect all this methods together (best case scenario).
+    The last column (speedup) shows an approximation of the speedup you can get if you call all the methods together (best case scenario).

     +------------------------------+-------------+------------------------------+------------------------------+--------------------------+
     | Linux                        | Windows     | OSX                          | BSD                          | SunOS                    |